Friday, 19 December 2008

 Hi Jamie,

 Thanks a lot for this.
 Just to reiterate, I have NOTHING against them, but I had to check because I would imagine if it was just for homosexuals, the standard of tennis would surely be compromised; if you know what I mean.
+Arthur Ashe?
+I hear you say... well, he is just one of thousands of tennis champions - there is ALWAYS an exception.

 Anyway, it's not an issue.
 How much is membership and does it matter if the two members I know are female and HATE each other?